-Dallas Baptist University will match up to \$2500 per year given on a student's behalf from his/her local church.
+Dallas Baptist University will match up to \$3000 per year given on a student's behalf from his/her local church.
 Certain restrictions apply.
-Contact the Office of Financial Aid for more information.
+Refer to the Church Matching Gift Guidelines in the Financial Aid Forms page for more information.